 - fibroids in the uterus

-- fibrocystic lumps in the breasts
+- fibrocystic breast lumps

 - low sex drive